bruhMomentFixer/esp32-atecc608a-crypto-wallet/README.md

 At this stage:

-- The Python terminal helper is experimental.
+- The Python terminal helper is experimental but now cross-platform.
+- The helper automatically selects the proper input backend depending on the operating system.
+- On Windows, it uses `msvcrt`.
+- On Linux/macOS, it uses `termios`, `tty`, and `select`.
 - The terminal display mirror is not perfect yet.
 - The video focuses on keyboard-arrow navigation through the Python tool.
 - Physical joystick support exists in the firmware and has a dedicated test sketch, but the joystick control mode is still being tested and is not the main demo path yet.